-How regularly you should replace your air filters may depend on the following:
+How regularly you have to exchange your air filters could depend on the following:

 - Household size